qmk/qmk_firmware/docs/feature_rgb_matrix.md

-    RGB_MATRIX_HUE_WAVE,            // Hue shifts up a slight ammount and then back down in a wave to the right RGB_MATRIX_PIXEL_RAIN,          // Random keys toggled with random hues RGB_MATRIX_PIXEL_FLOW,          // Random keys toggled with random hues flowing on LED wiring direction
+    RGB_MATRIX_HUE_WAVE,            // Hue shifts up a slight ammount and then back down in a wave to the right RGB_MATRIX_PIXEL_RAIN,          // Random keys toggled with random hues RGB_MATRIX_PIXEL_FLOW,          // Random keys toggled with random hues flowing on LED wiring direction RGB_MATRIX_PIXEL_FRACTAL,       // Random keys toggled with random hues animating from middle to edge
 #if define(RGB_MATRIX_FRAMEBUFFER_EFFECTS)
     RGB_MATRIX_TYPING_HEATMAP,      // How hot is your WPM!
     RGB_MATRIX_DIGITAL_RAIN,        // That famous computer simulation